Kinjal1606/Tools-For-Analytics--Columbia/README.md

 $ python manage.py export_squirrel_data /path/to/file.csv

 Map:
-A view to show the location of squirrel sightings on an OpenStreets map is located at \map
+A view to show the location of squirrel sightings on an OpenStreets map is located at /map

 List:
-List of all squirrel sightings with links to view each sighting is available and located at \sightings
+List of all squirrel sightings with links to view each sighting is available and located at /sightings

 Update:
 Sightings of a particular squirrel can be updated and located at /sightings/<unique-squirrel-id>